Hindu astrology: Yogas – planetary combinations

 In Hindu astronomy, yoga (Sanskrit: yoga, 'union') is a combination of planets placed in a specific relationship to each other.

 Rāja yogas are perceived as givers of fame, status and authority, and are typically formed by the association of the Lord of Keṅdras ('quadrants'), when reckoned from the Lagna ('ascendant'), and the Lords of the Trikona ('trines', 120 degrees—first, fifth and ninth houses).
 The Rāja yogas are culminations of the blessings of Viṣṇu and Lakṣmī.
 Some planets, such as Mars for Leo Lagna, do not need another graha (or Navagraha, 'planet') to create Rājayoga, but are capable of giving Rājayoga by themselves due to their own lordship of the 4th Bhāva ('astrological house') and the 9th Bhāva from the Lagna, the two being a Keṅdra ('angular house'—first, fourth, seventh and tenth houses) and Trikona Bhāva respectively.

 Dhana Yogas are formed by the association of wealth-giving planets such as the Dhaneśa or the 2nd Lord and the Lābheśa or the 11th Lord from the Lagna.
 Dhana Yogas are also formed due to the auspicious placement of the Dārāpada (from dara, 'spouse' and pada, 'foot'—one of the four divisions—3 degrees and 20 minutes—of a Nakshatra in the 7th house), when reckoned from the Ārūḍha Lagna (AL).
 The combination of the Lagneśa and the Bhāgyeśa also leads to wealth through the Lakṣmī Yoga.

 Sanyāsa Yogas are formed due to the placement of four or more grahas, excluding the Sun, in a Keṅdra Bhāva from the Lagna.

 There are some overarching yogas in Jyotiṣa such as Amāvasyā Doṣa, Kāla Sarpa Yoga-Kāla Amṛta Yoga and Graha Mālika Yoga that can take precedence over Yamaha yogar planetary placements in the horoscope.
+Some modern practices complement planetary yogas with the use of tools such a gemstone, pearls, rudraksha beads, etc.

 Bhāvas – houses

-The Hindu Jātaka or Janam Kundali or birth chart, is the Bhāva Chakra (Sanskrit: 'division' 'wheel'), the complete 360° circle of life, divided into houses, and represents a way of enacting the influences in the wheel.
-Each house has associated kāraka (Sanskrit: 'significator') planets that can alter the interpretation of a particular house.
-Each Bhāva spans an arc of 30° with twelve Bhāvas in any chart of the horoscope.
-These are a crucial part of any horoscopic study since the Bhāvas, understood as 'state of being', personalize the Rāśis/ Rashis to the native and each Rāśi/ Rashi apart from indicating its true nature reveals its impact on the person based on the Bhāva occupied.
+The Hindu Jātaka or Janam Kundali or birth chart, is the bhāva chakra (Sanskrit: 'division' 'wheel'), the complete 360° circle of life, divided into houses, and represents a way of enacting the influences in the wheel.
+Each house has associated kāraka (Sanskrit: 'significator'), planets that can alter the interpretation of a particular house.
+Each bhāva spans an arc of 30° with twelve bhāvas in any chart of the horoscope.
+These are a crucial part of any horoscopic study since the bhāvas, understood as 'state of being', personalize the astrological signs to the native and each sign apart from indicating its true nature reveals its impact on the person based on the bhāva occupied.
 The best way to study the various facets of Jyotiṣa is to see their role in chart evaluation of actual persons and how these are construed.

+The meanings of the bhāvas are very similar to the triplicities in Western astrology.
+The houses are divided into four purusharthas (Sanskrit: 'aims in life') which point to mood or meaning of the house.
+These four purusharthas are Dharma (duty), Artha (resources), Kama (pleasure) and Moksha (liberation).
+They correspond to the 12 bhavas as follows: